oleander/show-time/README.md

 ## Deploy

 Run `./deploy` to create a runnable binary.
 Note that I only support OS X at the moment, but PR are welcome.

+## Prerequisite

+Runs on all platforms supported by Electron, but currently only has playback support in OS X.